jgyasu/ecoSPECS/README.md

 ## Features

-Capable of generating tables using GenAI based on a given prompt, rows and columns can be specified too.
+Capable of generating tables using GenAI based on a given prompt, rows and columns are generated as well.
 The parsing module is capable of parsing a `pdf` or a `docx` file and extracts the table from it and stores them in a list of 2-D NumPy arrays.
 A testing infrastrucuture for the `parsing` module is also provided.

 - **Bonus 1**: Uses an open source open-weight LLM `Qwen/Qwen2.5-1.5B-Instruct` via Hugging Face transformers.